+-relationship type with other accounts / contacts (e.g. a contact can be a decision maker for account 1 – a client and an influencers for account 2 – a prospect)

 Building and Tenant Management

 A custom entity will be defined in the system to store Building information.
 The following attributes will be defined: